-Welcome to our free online resource directory for Value at Risk (VaR) enthusiasts, students and followers.
+Welcome to our resource directory for Value at Risk (VaR) enthusiasts, students and followers.
 From VaR calculations to applications.
-Over the last three years as the Value at Risk (VaR) resource page has increased in size we have had to restructure the pages into separate sections.
+Over the last three years as the calculating Value at Risk (VaR) resource page has increased in size we have restructured the pages into separate sections.

 If you are in a rush, please see the following links since they contain everything we have on this subject and more.

 1. Calculating and Applying Value at Risk Quick Reference Guide – updated 23 September 2012 – free

 2. Financial Risk Management (FRM) Course Page for EMBA and GMBA Students at SP Jain Dubai/ SP Jain Singapore – updated Feb 2013 – free